-Historic buildings, other buildings and structures of merit, and areas of archaeological interest are shown on Map 4 in Appendix A as follows:
+Historic buildings, other buildings and structures of merit, and areas of archaeological interest in Patching parish are shown on Map 4 in Appendix A as follows:

-- listed buildings\ - other historic buildings and structures of merit which add to the character of the parish, such as flint and brick walls - ancient monuments\ - archaeological notification areas (as shown in the West Sussex Historic Environment Record)
+- listed buildings\ - non-designated heritage assets shown on Map 4 (b) - brick and flint walls which add to the distinctiveness of Patching Parish as shown on Map 4 (c) - ancient monuments\ - archaeological notification areas (as shown in the West Sussex Historic Environment Record)

-Great weight will be given to the conservation and enhancement of these historic assets.
+Great weight will be given to the conservation and enhancement of these statutorily protected, designated historic assets.
 Development proposals causing any harm or loss to these assets will require clear and convincing justification.
 Accordingly, development proposals which adversely impact on the continued preservation, conservation and use of these assets will only be permitted in wholly exceptional circumstances where: